vishal-bulbule/tf-gcp-wif-demo/README.md

 # Workload Identity Federation

+This repository provides a comprehensive guide and sample code to establish Workload Identity Federation (WIF) in Google Cloud Platform (GCP) for securely connecting external workloads (e.g., GitHub Actions workflows) to GCP resources

 Workload Identity Federation (WIF) in Google Cloud Platform (GCP) is a security feature that allows your external workloads running outside of GCP to access GCP resources without needing to manage long-lived service account keys.
 It provides a more secure and manageable alternative to traditional service account key-based authentication.

 You can find more details about enabling keyless authentication from GitHub Actions [here](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions).